dlt-science/science-notes/blogs/BOER/boer.md

 ## Conclusion

 Although the adoption of DeFi business models by traditional insurance companies and banks may seem paradoxical, exploring these opportunities is essential to thrive in a competitive financial landscape.
 Understanding unique business opportunities and potential risks associated with each DeFi model is crucial for informed decision-making.
 By implementing robust risk management practices and collaborating with blockchain experts, traditional financial institutions can harness DeFi's potential while mitigating inherent risks.
-This shift is strategic, enabling institutions to capitalize on emerging opportunities and ensure long-term sustainability within the financial industry mitigating existing and emerging risks.
+This shift is strategic, enabling institutions to capitalise on emerging opportunities and ensure long-term sustainability within the financial industry mitigating existing and emerging risks.

 <div style="text-align: right;font-weight: bold;">Alessio Pezzotta</div>
 <div style="text-align: right;font-style: italic;">September 2023</div>